 3. Separation in the Septic Tank:

-• Settling Process: Once inside the septic tank, the wastewater begins to separate by the force of gravity.
-The heaviest particles sink to the bottom forming a layer known as ‘sludge’.
+- Settling Process: Once inside the septic tank, the wastewater separates by the force of gravity.
+The heaviest particles sink to the bottom, forming a layer known as ‘sludge’.
 Lighter particles like fats, oils, and grease rise to the top, forming a layer called ‘scum’.
-The relatively clear water in the middle is termed ‘effluent’.
+The relatively clear water in the middle is termed ‘affluent.’

-• Anaerobic Digestion: The septic tank environment is anaerobic (without oxygen).
+- Anaerobic Digestion: The septic tank environment is anaerobic (without oxygen).
 In this environment, specific bacteria break down organic matter in the wastewater.
-While they help reduce the volume of sludge and scum, they don’t eliminate it entirely.
+While they help reduce the volume of sludge and scum, they don’t eliminate it.
 Over time, this undigested material accumulates, which is why periodic tank pumping is necessary.

 4. Transition to the Drain Field: